Results suggest stability in the representation of women and minorities among the AA membership

-Posted in 12-Step Groups, Addiction, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, Target populations and tagged aa attendance, abstinence.
+Posted in 12-Step Groups, Addiction, Adjunctive therapy, Alcohol, Alcoholics Anon, Alcoholism, Assessment, Brief-TSF, Buy Brief-TSF, Disease of addiction, Mutual-help, Recovery, Relapse prevention, Research, Self-help, Stages of Change, Training, TSF and tagged behavior therapy, cognitive therapy, cost effectiveness, intervention, motivational interviewing, treatment outcome.
 Use this permalink for a bookmark.

 Twelve-Step and Mutual-Help Programs for Addictive Disorders This important statement was made after an extensive review of outcomes research on addiction treatment.
 It reflects the conclusions of recent scientific reviews that alcohol and other drug addictions are chronic, relapsing diseases of the brain.
 The Minnesota Model, which throughout the 1980s featured 28 days of intensive …∞

 Posted in 12-Step Groups, Addiction, Alcohol, Alcoholics Anon, Alcoholism, Brain, Detoxification, Disease of addiction, Higher Power, Mutual-help, Recovery, Relapse prevention, Self-help and tagged Minnesota Model, psychiatrists, residential treatment.
 Use this permalink for a bookmark.